Cataract

-A cataract is a cloudy area in the lens of the eye that leads to a decrease in vision of the eye.
-Cataracts often develop slowly and can affect one or both eyes.
-Symptoms may include faded colours, blurry or double vision, halos around light, trouble with bright lights, and difficulty seeing at night.
-This may result in trouble driving, reading and recognizing faces.
+A cataract is a cloudy area in the lens of the eye that impairs vision.
+How fast a cataract develops depends on the type and one or both eyes may be affected by the condition.
+Symptoms may include faded colors, blurry or double vision, halos around light, trouble with bright lights, and difficulty seeing at night.
+This may result in difficulty driving, loss of independence, and decreased ability to perform everyday tasks.
 Poor vision caused by cataracts may also result in an increased risk of falling and depression.
-In 2020 Cataracts caused 39.6% of all cases of blindness and 28.3% of visual impairment worldwide.
-Cataracts remain the single most common cause of global blindness.

-Cataracts are most commonly due to aging but may also be due to trauma or radiation exposure, be present from birth or occur following eye surgery for other problems.
-Risk factors include diabetes, longstanding use of corticosteroid medication, smoking tobacco, prolonged exposure to sunlight and alcohol.
-In addition, poor nutrition, obesity, chronic kidney disease and autoimmune diseases have been recognized in various studies as contributing to the development of cataracts.
-Cataract formation is primarily driven by oxidative stress, which damages lens proteins, leading to their aggregation and the accumulation of clumps of protein or yellow-brown pigment in the lens.
-This reduces the transmission of light to the retina at the back of the eye, impairing vision.
-Additionally, alterations in the lens's metabolic processes, including imbalances in calcium and other ions, contribute to cataract development.
-Diagnosis is typically through an eye examination, with ophthalmoscopy and slit-lamp examination being the most effective methods.
-During ophthalmoscopy the pupil is dilated and the red reflex is examined for any opacities in the lens.
-Slit-lamp examination provides further details on the characteristics, location and extent of the cataract.
+Cataracts are most commonly due to aging but may also be caused by trauma to the eye, radiation exposure, conditions present from birth or complications from other conditions.
+Risk factors include diabetes, longstanding use of corticosteroid medication, obesity, other eye conditions, dietary deficiencies, smoking tobacco, prolonged exposure to sunlight and alcohol use.
+Cataract formation is primarily driven by oxidative stress and aging.
+Over time, the systems within the eye that keep the lens clear don't work as well, leading to the lens clouding.
+Diagnosis is typically made through an eye examination, including testing vision at various distances, slitlamp microscopy, and retinal examination.
+Slit-lamp examination provides further details on the characteristics, location, and extent of the cataract.
+An ophthalmoscope or a slit lamp with special lenses can be used to evaluate the retina.
+Sometimes the eye will be dilated before examination to give a better view of the retina.
+There are many types of cataracts, differentiated by where in the lens the clouding occurs.
+The three most common types of cataracts are nuclear, which affect the center of the lens, cortical which affect the outer part of the lens, and posterior subcapsular which develop at the back of the lens.

-Wearing sunglasses with UV protection and a wide brimmed hat, eating leafy vegetables and fruits and avoiding smoking may reduce the risk of developing cataracts or slow the process.
+As of 2025, there is no proven way to prevent or delay the development of age-related cataracts.
+However, risk factors such as alcohol use, smoking, and ultraviolet exposure can be controlled.
 Early on, the symptoms may be improved with glasses.
 If this does not help, surgery to remove the cloudy lens and replace it with an artificial lens is the only effective treatment.
 Cataract surgery is not readily available in many countries, and surgery is needed only if the cataracts are causing problems and generally results in an improved quality of life.